-In England, the GP Retention Scheme is a national effort to keep experienced GPs in the field.
+In England, the GP Retention Scheme (also known as the GP retainer scheme) is a national effort to keep experienced GPs in the field.
 It helps GPs stay in general practice by providing incentives and support.
 This is part of a larger strategy to tackle workforce challenges and ensure a sustainable primary care system.

 Now, let's delve into the key aspects of the programme and answer common questions about the conditions, duration, and principles of the GP retainer scheme.